RobertGregg/CellularPotts.jl/README.md

 [![][docs-img]][docs-url] [![codecov](https://codecov.io/gh/RobertGregg/CellularPotts.jl/graph/badge.svg?token=D3GKFH900T)](https://codecov.io/gh/RobertGregg/CellularPotts.jl) [![CI](https://github.com/RobertGregg/CellularPotts.jl/actions/workflows/CI.yml/badge.svg)](https://github.com/RobertGregg/CellularPotts.jl/actions/workflows/CI.yml)

-**CellularPotts.jl** is a Julia package designed to simulate behaviors observed in biological cells.
-These behaviors can be as simple as cell adhesion, or as complex as entire multi-scale models.
+**CellularPotts.jl** is a Julia package designed to simulate behaviors observed in biological cells like division and adhesion.
 Users of this package can create 2D and 3D environments with any number of cell types, sizes, and behaviors.
 Simulations can be recorded and visualized as animations with the help of the Plots.jl package.
-The goals of this package are to create a flexible coding environment to explore how cell behaviors can coalesce into complex dynamics while still maintaining high performance.
+The goal of this package is to create a flexible coding environment to explore how cell behaviors can coalesce into complex dynamics while still maintaining high performance.
 Compared to other excellent software for Cellular Potts modeling (e.g., [Morpheus](https://morpheus.gitlab.io/), [Artistoo](https://artistoo.net/), [CompuCell3D](https://compucell3d.org/)), CellularPotts.jl is unique in its approach for a few reasons:

 - CellularPotts.jl is written completely in Julia, avoiding the "[two language problem](https://www.nature.com/articles/d41586-019-02310-3)"